b-m-f/WirtBot/Website/content/announcements/update-4.md

 This should make it possible to proxy to and from the Interface without problems.

+### Custom API Endpoint

+Since the ansible script and automatic network creation on install are gone it is necessary to be able to specify where updates should be send.

+The interface now has an option to specify the hostname/IP of the WirtBot.

 ## End

 Thats it.
 Well except for the updated setup documentation that is.